MicrosoftDocs/ATADocs/ATADocs/DeployUse/manage-telemetry-settings.md

 -   Number of deployed ATA Gateways

--   The following Active Directory information:
+-   The following anonymized Active Directory information:

     -   Domain ID for the domain whose name would be the first domain when sorted alphabetically